ngs-lang/ngs/c/ngs.1.md

 ## Methods, method implementations and calling

-A method in NGS is a collection (techincally `Arr`ay) of functions.
+A method in NGS is a collection (techincally `Arr`) of functions.
 Each such function implements the intended operation for some type.
 Example (NGS code syntax):

 	F bigger(x:Int) x+1
 	F bigger(s:Str) "+${s}+"

 Here `bigger` is a method.
 Each `F` definition defines a **method implementation**.
-When calling an `Arr`ay, NGS scans from the last element to first element and invokes the **method implementation** that matches the given arguments.
+When calling an `Arr`, NGS scans from the last element to first element and invokes the **method implementation** that matches the given arguments.
 Example:

 	echo(bigger("x"))
 	# Output: +x+